-Actigraphy devices are worn like wrist watches, and provide an indirect assessment of sleep that is calculated through scoring systems which estimate sleep and wake time, and therefore additional parameters, largely from movement.
-Actigraphy devices estimate sleep as immobility, which may bias the actual results, however, the use of actigraphy has primarily been validated to assess sleep in free-living, naturalistic environments [although technically, they don’t measure ‘sleep’, but an assumption of sleep based on activity, and immobility].
+Actigraphy devices are worn like wrist watches and provide an indirect assessment of sleep that is calculated through scoring systems which estimate sleep and wake time, and therefore additional parameters, largely from movement.
+Actigraphy devices estimate sleep as immobility, which may bias the actual results.
+However, the use of actigraphy has primarily been validated to estimate sleep in free-living, naturalistic environments, and is best deployed for field studies.

-Conversely, polysomnography [PSG] is the current gold standard for objective measures of sleep, however the complex nature of the technology confines the use of PSG to laboratory studies.
-A number of studies directly comparing PSG to actigraphy have found good correlation between sleep efficiency [% of total sleep time spent asleep], sleep latency [time to fall asleep], actual wake and sleep time.
+Conversely, PSG is the current gold standard for objective measures of sleep, but the complex nature of the technology confines the use of PSG to laboratory studies.
+Several studies directly comparing PSG to actigraphy have found good correlation between sleep efficiency [% of total sleep time spent asleep], sleep latency [time to fall asleep], actual wake and sleep time.